UK detects South African coronavirus variant in people with no travel links | Health

 UK detects South African coronavirus variant in people with no travel links

 Eleven people in different regions of England have tested positive for the South African coronavirus variant without having any links to people who have travelled, prompting mass testing in the areas to contain the outbreak.
-Britain, with the fifth-highest COVID-19 death toll in the world, has moved to tighten its borders out of concern that new variants of the virus will undermine its vaccination drive.
+Britain, with the world's fifth-highest COVID-19 death toll, has moved to tighten its borders out of concern that new variants of the virus will undermine its vaccination drive.

+Public Health England's Managing Director Susan Hopkins said the cases did not appear linked.
+"They're more likely to be related to somebody who potentially had asymptomatic infection when they came in from abroad," she said at a news conference.

-Britain is battling a new wave of COVID-19 turbo-charged by the emergence in September of a more transmittable variant found in the southeast of England.
+Britain is battling a new wave of COVID-19 turbocharged by the emergence in September of a more transmissable variant found in the southeast of England.
 The country's official death toll passed 100,000 last week.
-Britain is however making rapid progress in its vaccination programme, with nearly 9 million people receiving the first shot of either the Pfizer-BioNTech or the Oxford-AstraZeneca shot.
+Britain is, however, making rapid progress in its vaccination programme, with nearly 9.3 million people having received the first shot of either the Pfizer-BioNTech or Oxford-AstraZeneca shot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)